Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 science examples.

-There are many examples of the use of big data in social science research, but relatively few that feature all the different aspects that are covered in this book.
-As a result, the chapters in the book draw heavily on a use case based on one of the first large-scale big data social science data infrastructures.
+There are many examples of the use of big data in social science Research.
+The chapters in the book draw heavily on a use case based on one of the first large-scale big data social science data infrastructures.
 This infrastructure, based on UMETRICS^[UMETRICS: Universities Measuring the Impact of Research on Innovation and Science [@lane2015new]] data housed at the University of Michigan's Institute for